Ro5635/AstonHack-WebSite/README.md

-# ACSS Website
+# Aston Hack Website

-Some initial thoughts of what an ACSS website could look like.
+:rotating_light: Some ideas of what this could look like...

-:rotating_light: